Background Information

 To reduce exposure to contaminants, and help anglers and hunters choose which fish and game to keep for food, NYS DOH has the following types of health advice:

-1. General Advice for Sportfish
+1. Statewide Advice for Sportfish

 picture of a fish